niknow/eisenmux/README.md

     ./eisenhower.sh

 # Recommendation
-Add an alias to your `.bashrc`, for isntance:
+Add an alias to your `.bashrc`, for instance:

     alias te='[path to your script]/eisenhower.sh'